Rick Ahearn: HUD and Kemp

-Professional activities, 1999–present
+Later work

 Ahearn was deputy campaign manager for the Steve Forbes for President Committee in 1999–2000.
 Forbes was defeated for the GOP nomination by George W. Bush.
 Following that effort, Ahearn was hired to help manage the campaign of Congressman Rick Lazio for the U.S. Senate, against First Lady Hillary Clinton.
 Lazio was defeated, in the most expensive Senate campaign in U.S. history.

 In 2001 and 2002, Ahearn returned to California as campaign manager for Bill Simon in his quest to win the Republican nomination for governor.
 Simon was victorious in the March 2002 primary against former Los Angeles mayor Richard Riordan.
 Ahearn then left the campaign and returned to the East Coast; in the fall, Simon was defeated by Democratic incumbent Gray Davis.

 Ahearn served as a campaign manager for the Party of Regions (Ukraine) in 2006 during the National Parliamentary Election in the Party of Regions' successful effort to take control of the Ukrainian Parliament.

 In 2007 and early 2008, he served as deputy campaign manager for operations of Rudolph Giuliani’s presidential bid.
 His duties included training and supervision of advance staffers, and debate negotiations and execution.

 Later in 2008, Ahearn returned to California to serve as deputy campaign manager for the Yes on 8 ballot initiative campaign, which scored a surprise triumph in November.
 "Rick is absolutely the best in the business.
 Having Rick on board is a real boon to Yes on 8," said Campaign Co-Manager Frank Schubert.
 "He's extremely well respected and has the ability to make good things happen."

 At various times during the George W. Bush administration, Ahearn served as volunteer advance man and consultant for the President, Vice President Richard Cheney and others.

 In the closing months of the 2012 election, Ahearn coordinated advance for the vice presidential campaign of Congressman Paul Ryan.

 Ahearn was a senior adviser to the Donald Trump presidential campaign, making arrangements for the fall 2016 debates against Hillary Clinton, among other duties, and after the win was a senior consultant to the Trump-Pence Inaugural Committee.